lrc-se/aoc-2020/README.md

 ### Day 17

 Using classes this time.
 It took some time figuring out a workable way to represent the infinite grid in a finite manner, but it worked out in the end.
+Be aware that part 2 may take a few seconds to run.
-Be aware that part 2 will take a few seconds to run.
+*__Update:__ Changed the grid representation to the simpler format used in day 24, which is slightly faster, and rearranged some code.*

 ### Day 18